Neferneferuaten: Summary

-There is also little that can be said with certainty about the life and reign of Ankhkheperure Neferneferuaten.
-Most Egyptologists accept that she was a woman and an individual apart from Smenkhkare.
-Many specialists in the period believe the epigraphic evidence strongly indicates she acted for a time as Akhenaten's coregent.
+There is little that can be said with certainty about the life and reign of Ankhkheperure Neferneferuaten.
 Whether she reigned before or after Smenkhkare depends on the underlying theory as to her identity.
+Most Egyptologists accept that she was a woman, and likely an individual separate from the male king Smenkhkare.
+Many specialists in the period believe the epigraphic evidence strongly indicates that she acted for a time as Akhenaten's coregent.
+Since Nefertiti already held the title of "Neferneferuaten" during Akhenaten's reign, it is quite reasonable to identify her as the female pharaoh named Neferneferuaten who succeeded Akhenaten on the throne and was later succeeded, in turn, by Akhenaten's son, Tutankhamun.

-Based on the Pairi inscription dated to her third regnal year, it appears she enjoyed a sole reign.
+Based on the Pairi or Pawah inscription dated to her third regnal year, it appears she enjoyed a sole reign.
 How much of her reign was as coregent and how much as sole ruler, is a matter of debate and speculation.
 The same tomb inscription mentions an Amun temple in Thebes, perhaps a mortuary complex, which would seem to indicate that the Amun proscription had abated and the traditional religion was being restored toward the end of her reign.
 Since much of her funeral equipment was used in Tutankhamen's burial, it seems fairly certain she was denied a pharaonic burial by her successor.
 The reasons for this remain speculation, as does a regency with Tutankhaten.

-With so much evidence expunged first by Neferneferuaten's successor, then the entire Amarna period by Horemheb, and later in earnest by the kings of the Nineteenth Dynasty, the exact details of events may never be known.
-The highly equivocal nature of the evidence often renders it suggestive of something, while falling short of proving it.
-The various steles, for instance, strongly suggest a female coregent but offer nothing conclusive as to her identity.
+With so much evidence expunged, first by Neferneferuaten's successor, then the entire Amarna Period by Horemheb, and later in earnest by the kings of the Nineteenth Dynasty, the exact details of events may never be known.
+The highly equivocal nature of the evidence often renders it suggestive of some interpretation, while falling short of proving it.

+Cultural depictions

+Neferneferuaten's identity and legacy is a key part of the archaeological topics in Jacqueline Benson's 2024 historical fantasy novel, Tomb of the Sun King.